asfktz/Awaity.js/README.md

 // Just some promises that returns numbers const promises = [1,2,3].map((i) => Promise.resolve(i));

-// By ommiting the last arguments,
+// By ommiting the last argument,
 // we got a function that expects an array of promises const sum = reduce((total, i) => total + i, 0);